Black wildebeest: Diet

-Black wildebeest are predominantly grazers, preferring short grasses, but also feeding on other herbs and shrubs, especially when grass is scarce.
+Black wildebeest are predominantly grazers, preferring short karroid grasses, but also feeding on other karroid herbs, bushes, and shrubs, especially when grass is scarce.
 Shrubs can comprise as much as 37% of the diet, but grasses normally form more than 90%.
 Water is essential, though they can exist without drinking water every day.
 The herds graze either in line or in loose groups, usually walking in single file when moving about.
 They are often accompanied by cattle egrets, which pick out and consume the insects hidden in their coats or disturbed by their movements.

 Before the arrival of Europeans in the area, wildebeest roamed widely, probably in relation to the arrival of the rains and the availability of good forage.
 They never made such extensive migrations as the blue wildebeest, but at one time, they crossed the Drakensberg Range, moving eastwards in autumn, searching for good pastures.
 Then they returned to the highvelds in the spring and moved towards the west, where sweet potato and karoo vegetation were abundant.
 They also moved from north to south as the sourgrass found north of the Vaal River matured and became unpalatable, the wildebeest only consuming young shoots of sourgrass.
 Now, almost all black wildebeest are in reserves or on farms, and the extent of their movements is limited.

 In a study of the feeding activities of a number of female black wildebeest living in a shadeless habitat, they fed mostly at night.
 They were observed at regular intervals over a period of one year, and with an increase in temperature, the number of wildebeest feeding at night also increased.
 During cool weather, they lay down to rest, but in hotter conditions they rested while standing up.